AlaminTechn/playlist/README.md

 ## Known Limitations

-1. **No User Authentication**: All users are anonymous or identified by simple username
+1. **No User Authentication**: All users are anonymous or identified by a simple username
 2. **No Audio Playback**: Simulated playback only (progress bars and timers)
 3. **No Persistence of Playback State**: Playback state resets on refresh
 4. **Single Playlist**: Only one shared playlist (no multiple playlists)